 SUPPLEMENTARY MATERIALS: teacher manual for second edition of the book, teacher manual for first edition, Logic Pretest (printable), Logic Pretest (Web-interactive), Flashcards, Sample Quizzes, Why the star test works, Logic symbols that you can paste into other documents, and classroom slides for many chapters: Introduction, Syllogistic Logic, Fallacies, Basic Propositional Logic, Propositional Proofs, Basic Quantificational Logic, Relations and Identity, Basic Modal Logic, Further Modal Systems, Deontic and Imperative Logic, Belief Logic, A Formalized Ethical Theory, Metalogic, History of Logic, Deviant Logic.SYLLABI: for my basic and intermediate logic courses.

-This is the current verion of the preface for the third edition of my Introduction to Logic, which Routledge Press is supposed to publish by the end of 2016.This very comprehensive Introduction to Logic covers:
+This is the preface for the third edition of my Introduction to Logic, which Routledge Press will publish in late 2016.This very comprehensive Introduction to Logic covers:

 Different parts can be used in a range of logic courses, from basic introductions to graduate courses.
 The teachers manual and the end of Chapter 1 both talk about which chapters fit which type of course.

 - informal aspects of reasoning (like meaning and fallacies);